mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 the **bi** in BiMDP primarily stands for **bidirectional**.
 It also adds a couple of other features, like a standartized way to transport auxiliary data and a HTML bases flow inspection utility.
-Because BiMDP is a rather large addition and changes a few things comprared to standard MDP it is not included in ``mdp`` but must be imported seperately as ``bimdp`` (this is included in the standard MDP installation).
+Because BiMDP is a rather large addition and changes a few things compared to standard MDP it is not included in ``mdp`` but must be imported seperately as ``bimdp`` (this is included in the standard MDP installation).